-More than 56 million people of Hispanic or Latino ethnicity live in the United States, comprising over 17 percent of the country's total population.1 Hispanics are the nation's largest ethnic group and their share of the U.S. population is expected to grow.
-More than one in four people living in the United States will identify themselves as Hispanic or Latino by 2060.2
+More than 55 million people of Hispanic or Latino ethnicity live in the United States, comprising 17 percent of the country's total population.
+Hispanics are the nation's largest ethnic group and their share of the U.S. population is expected to grow.
+Nearly one in three people living in the United States will identify themselves as Hispanic or Latino by 2060.